 The AAFP will continue to support both federal agencies and family physicians as we collectively work to bolster preventative medicine through essential and available vaccination programs.

-- Letter to HHS on Difficulties Billing Immunizations with Well Child Visits - December 4, 2013(3 page PDF)
+Joint Letter to HHS on Difficulties Billing Immunzations with Well Child Visits - December 4, 2013(3 page PDF)

-- Letter to CMS Regarding Proposed Influenxa Vaccination Standard for Certain Participating Providers and Suppliers - June 20, 2011(2 page PDF)
+FAAFP Letter to CMS Regarding Proposed Influenza Vaccination Standard - June 20, 2011(2 page PDF)

 Didn't find what you were looking for?
 Search the Vaccines/Immunizations document archive.